Floofies/Differentia.js/CONTRIBUTING.md

 - **`searchAlg`** Generator

-  A Generator to use as the search algorthm.
+  A Generator to use as the search algorthm; it can be `dfs` or `bfs`, or any Generator.

 - **`parameters`** Object